fenago/data-science/lab_guides/Lab_9.md

 rf_model.fit(X_train, y_train)
 ```

-The `lime` package is not directly accessible on Google Colab,
+The `lime` package is not directly accessible on Jupyter,
 so we need to manually install it with the following command:

 ```